-In 2002, the Department of the Interior issued guidance that "... all unclassified DOI systems are considered SBU.
+In 2002, the Department of the Interior issued guidance that "... all unclassified DOI systems are considered SBU."74

-Policies on "Sensitive but Unclassified" Information Related to Homeland Security Released by the White House, March 2002
+White House Policy for "Sensitive but Unclassified" Information Related to Homeland Security, March 2002

 On March 19, 2002, the White House released a memo, signed by Chief of Staff Andrew Card, entitled "Action to Safeguard Information Regarding Weapons of Mass Destruction and other Sensitive Documents Related to Homeland Security."
 It called for agencies to reconsider current measures for safeguarding information regarding weapons of mass destruction and other sensitive documents related to homeland security and "information that could be misused to harm the security of our Nation and the safety of our people."
-Agencies were required to examine their policies and holdings in accord with an accompanying memos issued by the National Archives and Records Administration's (NARA) Information Security Oversight Office (ISOO) and the Department of Justice's Office of Information and Privacy (OIP) to determine if information, or handled as sensitive but unclassified information and report the status of their review to the White House, via the Office of Homeland Security, within ninety days.
+Agencies were required to examine their policies and holdings in accord with an accompanying memos issued by the National Archives and Records Administration's (NARA) Information Security Oversight Office (ISOO) and the Department of Justice's Office of Information and Privacy (OIP) to determine if information should be classified, including previously unclassified or declassified information, or handled as sensitive but unclassified information and report the status of their review to the White House, via the Office of Homeland Security, within ninety days.75